microcks/microcks-testcontainers-java-spring-demo/step-5-write-async-tests.md

 ## Second Test - Verify our OrderEventListener is processing events

-In this section, we'll focus on testing the `Event Consumer` component of our application:
+In this section, we'll focus on testing the `Event Consumer` + `Order Service` components of our application:

 ![Event Publisher Test](./assets/test-order-event-consumer.png)